Pyrdacor/wsc/README.md

 The Huffman tree is first based on a simple frequency table of all word indexes.
 Canonical huffman codes are then generated from this table.

-Only the lengths of the indexex are stored.
-First the total amount of indexes is stored as 16 bit value.
+Only the length of the indexes are stored.
+First the total amount of indexes is stored as a 16 bit value.
 This includes all indexes up to the highest which is actually used (= repeated word).

 Then the lengths of each index is stored in a bitstream.
 The lengths are stored in a special way to save space.